G-flakes/G-flakes/README.md

-# Hi there, I'm AJ 👋
+# Hi there, I'm Tennyson 👋
  An Engineer becoming a software developer, am passionate about building software that solves real problems.
  Currently learning full-stack development while building projects with modern web technologies.